-There are five matters scheduled for a vote:
+The following matters are scheduled for a vote:

-Proposal 1: elect Spencer R. Berthelsen, B. Lynne Parshall and Joseph H. Wender to serve as Directors for a three-year term;

-Proposal 2: approve an amendment to the Ionis Pharmaceuticals, Inc. 2011 Equity Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under the 2011 Equity Incentive Plan by 5,000,000 to an aggregate 16,000,000 shares;

-Proposal 3: make an advisory vote on executive compensation;
+- Proposal 1: elect Stanley T. Crooke, Joseph Klein, III, Joseph Loscalzo and Michael Hayden to serve as Directors for a three-year term; - Proposal 2: make an advisory vote, ratifying the appointment of Peter N. Reikes to fill a vacancy on our Board of Directors for a two-year term; - Proposal 3: make an advisory vote, ratifying the appointment of Brett Monia to fill a vacancy on our Board of Directors for a two-year term; - Proposal 4: approve an amendment and restatement of the Ionis Pharmaceuticals, Inc. 2011 Equity Incentive Plan to, among other things, increase the aggregate number of shares of common stock authorized for issuance under the Equity Incentive Plan by 7,000,000 to an aggregate of 23,000,000 shares; - Proposal 5: make an advisory vote on executive compensation; and - Proposal 6: ratify the Audit Committee's selection of Ernst & Young LLP as independent auditors for our 2019 fiscal year.

-Proposal 4: make an advisory vote on the frequency of future advisory votes on executive compensation; and

-Proposal 5: ratify the Audit Committee's selection of Ernst & Young LLP as independent auditors for our 2017 fiscal year.